MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 Azure Arc is required so that it can be used to send data to the log analytics workspace that Defender for Cloud uses.

 1. Swap to VM **LON-SC2** and sign into the Azure portal **https://portal.azure.com**.
-2. Search for **Azure Arc** and open it.
+1. Search for **Azure Arc** and open it.
-3. In the left hand navigation pane, expand **Azure Arc resources** and select **Machines**.
+1. In the left hand navigation pane, expand **Azure Arc resources** and select **Machines**.
-4. Select **Add/Create** > **Add Machine**.
+1. Select **Add/Create** > **Add Machine**.
-5. Under Add a single server, select **Generate script**.
+1. Under Add a single server, select **Generate script**.
-6. Choose **ContosoRG** in Resource group.
-7. Select **East US** for Region.
+1. In the Resource group field, use the drop-down menu to select **ContosoRG**.
+1. In the Region field, use the drop-down menu to select **East US**.
-8. Select **Download and run script**.
+1. Select **Download and run script**.
-9. Select **Download** and run script on your second Lab Client **LON-SC2** to onboard the onpremise Server to Azure.
+1. Select **Download** and run script on your second Lab Client **LON-SC2** to onboard the onpremise Server to Azure.
-10. Run Windows PowerShell as an administrator.
+1. Run Windows PowerShell as an administrator.
+To do this, use the right mouse key to select the Windows icon on the bottom right corner of the window and select **Windows PowerShell(Admin)**
-11. Set the Execution Policy to unrestricted.
+1. Set the Execution Policy to unrestricted.
 ```Powershell
 Set-ExecutionPolicy -ExecutionPolicy unrestricted
 ```
-12. Run the onboarding script.
+1. On the PowerShell windows, select Y
+1. Run the onboarding script.
+To do this, select file explorer.
+It should take you to the downloads folder on the local C drive of the server VM.
+Use the right mouse key to select the file **OnboardingScript** and select **Run with **PowerShell**.
-13. When the authentication popup appears, log in with the same account you are using for the Azure portal.
+1. When the authentication popup appears, log in with the same account you are using for the Azure portal.
-14. Wait till the script is successfully completed.
+1. Wait till the script is successfully completed.
-15. Go back to LON-SC1 and open Azure Arc.
+1. Go back to LON-SC1 and open Azure Arc.
-16. Select **Machines**, select **Refresh** on top of the page and validate your server is successfully deployed to Azure Arc.
+1. Select **Machines**, select **Refresh** on top of the page and validate your server is successfully deployed to Azure Arc.

 You have successfully enabled Azure Arc on the test server and data should start to flow into the log analytics workspace.
 This process might take some time until you can see anything in the dashboard.